 Damage to the cap could result from vandalism and/or unauthorized construction or digging.
 In addition, significant weather events could damage stabilized stream bank areas and expose contaminated waste, soil, and Reservoir sediment.
-High winds can also damage the cap due to fallen trees and subsequent uprooting of the soil cap.
-Damage to capped areas can expose ACM that would pose a risk to human health.
+High winds can also damage the cap because of fallen trees and subsequent uprooting of the soil cap.
+Damage to capped areas can expose ACM that would pose a risk to human health and the environment.
+Table 2-1 summarizes the maintenance schedule for the various areas on the Site.